How to Choose Between Invisalign Clear Aligners or Braces in 2024

 How to Choose Between Invisalign or Braces in 2024

-Invisalign and braces are two of the most common options for people seeking dental treatment.
+Invisalign and braces are two of the most common options for people seeking dental treatment for crooked or misaligned teeth.
 In many ways, Invisalign and braces treat the same oral health issues, including common malocclusions such as teeth gaps, crooked teeth, and bite misalignment.
 However, they each come with unique advantages and disadvantages depending on your situation.

 In this article, we break down the differences between Invisalign and braces treatments in 2024 to help you choose the right treatment option.
 At Keys Dental Specialists, we prioritize the individual patient experience, regardless of which treatment option you need.
 Continue reading to learn more about the most common treatments for dental health issues so that you can get the smile you deserve at a cost you can afford.